zeek/zeek/doc/configuration/index.rst

    of processes you're balancing across (10 in this example) matches the lb_procs option in the node.cfg file.
-4. If you are load balancing to other processes, you can use the pfringdnafirstappinstance variable in broctl.cfg to set the first application instance that Bro should use.
-For example, if you are running pfdnacluster_master with "-n 10,4" you would set pfringdnafirstappinstance=4.
+4. If you are load balancing to other processes, you can use the pfringfirstappinstance variable in broctl.cfg to set the first application instance that Bro should use.
+For example, if you are running pfdnacluster_master with "-n 10,4" you would set pfringfirstappinstance=4.
 Unfortunately that's still a global setting in broctl.cfg at the moment but we may change that to something you can set in node.cfg eventually.
 5. On the manager, configure your worker(s) in node.cfg::